colorizer/quasiengineer/content/coding/generative/create-simple-animation-using-openframeworks.md

 }
 ```

 The `draw` function is called for each frame.
 In our case, we are using `for` loop to draw 36 ellipses.
 And for each iteration, we are rotating by a factor of 10°.
 This means that, if the first ellipse rotates by 10°, the last ellipse would have rotated by 360°.
 Hence, the first ellipse will need to rotate 36 times to meet the first ellipse again in the same place.
-The angular velocity of the center of each ellipses can be written down as $\omega = n\mult k\mult 10$ °/frame.
+The angular velocity of the center of each ellipses can be written down as $\omega=n\cdot k\cdot 10$° per frame where $n$ is the index of the ellipse.

 The width and height of the ellipse are set as a factor of `d`.
 The offset is also provided as a factor of `d`.
 Note that, since we had already translated the co-ordinates to the center, (0,0) corresponds to the center of the ellipse where either ends of the major axis are $2.5d$ away from center.